 Oak galls grow on oak trees.
 I realize that sounds rather obvious.
 Sometimes though the objects name is misleading so I wanted to be clear about that with you.
 The oak tree is any of 207 trees or shrubs in the genus Quercus and is in the beech family.
 Quercus is the Latin for “oak tree” unsurprisingly.

 So where to oak trees grow?
 Oaks grow in many different places and climates.
 In the USA the oak in some form is prevalent throughout the country.
 You can buy books on tree identification that will show you the geographical range of various kinds of trees including oak trees.
-You can also visit this website and get that information for free.

 The oak gall is just one of many kinds of galls.
 A gall is a plants reaction to infection creating a growth to battle that infection.
 Many plants produce galls.
 And no, not all galls look alike or are useful for the purposes of making ink.
 Here is a lovely article discussing all sorts of galls.
 For our purposes we want the galls created by insects laying their eggs in the leaf buds.
 Number six in the linked article shows some California “oak apples”.